Why learn Spanish and why in particular, should you learn the variety of Spanish spoken in Latin America?

 Native speakers in Latin America outnumber the native speakers in Spain by around 10 to 1 but that’s not the only reason.

 Our advice is to focus on the target Spanish of your destination country and learn it well.
 That will help with 90% of all the other dialects.
 I’d go as far as saying that all variations of Spanish in South America and Central America are more closely related than each other than to the original language of Spain.
+So which version of Spanish should you learn?
+Well, we’ve got some good reasons to convince you to choose one track over the other.

 Top 10 Reasons To Learn Latin American Spanish